oliviernguyenquoc/pouce_rest/README.md

 ## For Version 1.0

+* Delete promotion in registration
+* Deal with email service not to be marked as spam
 * Add security layer with user roles
 * Capifony (Deployment Tool)
-* Deal with email service not to be marked as spam

 ## For Version 2.0